 When using a color corrector for red hair, it’s simple:

-- Mix the color remover solution according to directions.
+- Mix the color remover solution according to the directions.

 - Apply it evenly throughout your hair while wearing gloves.

-- Wait the recommended processing time, then rinse thoroughly.
+- Wait for the recommended processing time, then rinse thoroughly.

 - Shampoo and condition as usual.
 Your hair should be stripped of excess red tones.

 Follow These Tips and Avoid Common mistakes